nuuuwan/manifestos_prespollsl2024/README.md

 * 👍 Top 5 reasons to vote for party
 * 👎 Top 5 reasons not to vote for party

+You can read a Comparison of the SP, AKD, RW and NR manifestos [here](data/md/comparative.md)

+You can also ask the 2024 Sri Lankan Presidential Manifestos [Custom ChatGPT](https://chatgpt.com/g/g-ZLkBo9b1v-2024-sri-lankan-presidential-manifestos) your own questions.

 📦 Where possible, images in the original source PDFs have been compressed for more efficient storage.

 ⚠️ Word counts are approximate and may not be accurate, especially for සිංහල and தமிழ்.